-ABSTRACT: Aqueous and ethanol ethyl actatate chloroform methanol extracts from the leaves of Ricinus communis were investigated for their anthelmintic activity against Pheretima posthuma and three concentrations (50, 75 and 100mg/ml) of each extract were studied for activity, in which paralysis and death time of the worm.
+ABSTRACT: Aqueous and ethanol-ethyl acetate chloroform-methanol extracts from the leaves of Ricinus communis were investigated for their anthelmintic activity against Pheretima posthuma, and three concentrations (50, 75 and 100 mg/ml) of each extract were studied for activity, in which paralysis and death time of the worm.
 Both the extract exhibited remarkable anthelminthic activity at all three concentrations.
-Albendazole suspension is used as standard reference (20mg/ml) and distilled water as control.
-Therefore the aqueous and ethanol methanol extract of leaves of Ricinus communis has been demonstrated for the first time.
+Albendazole suspension is used as standard reference (20 mg/ml) and distilled water as a control.
+Therefore the aqueous and ethanol methanol extract of leaves of Ricinus communis has been demonstrated for the first.

 INTRODUCTION: Helminthiasis or worm infection is one of the most prevalent diseases in the World 1.
 The disease is highly prevalent particularly in third world countries due to poor management practices 2.
-The word Helminthes has been derived from the Greek which means ‘worm’.
-Helminthes infections are among the most common infections in man, affecting a large proportion of the world’s population.
+The word Helminthes has been derived from the Greek which means ‘worm.’
+Helminths infections are among the most common infections in man, affecting a large proportion of the world’s population.
 The parasites can be acquired by contact with a) infected Water b) infected meal c) infected animal 3.
-In developing countries they pose a large threat to public health, and contribute to the prevalence of malnutrition, anemia, eosinophilia, and pneumonia 4.
-Helmin-thiasis is a macro parasitic disease of humans and animals in which a part of the body is infested with parasitic worms such as pinworm, roundworm, or tapeworm 5.
+In developing countries, they pose a large threat to public health and contribute to the prevalence of malnutrition, anemia, eosinophilia, and pneumonia 4.
+Helminthiasis is a macro parasitic disease of humans and animals in which a part of the body is infested with parasitic worms such as pinworm, roundworm, or tapeworm 5.

-The World health Organization (WHO) estimated that 80% of the population of developing countries relies on traditional medicines, mostly plant drugs for their primary health care needs.
-The use of medicinal plant is growing worldwide because of the increasing toxicity and allergic manifestations of the synthetic drugs.
+The World Health Organization (WHO) estimated that 80% of the population of developing countries relies on traditional medicines, mostly plant drugs for their primary health care needs.
+The use of the medicinal plant is growing worldwide because of the increased toxicity and allergic manifestations of synthetic drugs.
 Hence there is an increasing demand towards natural Anthelmintic 6.

 Preparation of Extract: The leaves of Ricinus communis was subjected to shade drying.
-The dried bark was further crushed into powder and then stored in air tight containers for further analysis.
-Crude extract of leaves was prepared by ultra sonication extraction method.
+The dried bark was further crushed into powder and then stored in airtight containers for further analysis.
+The crude extract of leaves was prepared by ultrasonication extraction method.
 About 125mg of powdered plant material was uniformly packed into a thimble and extracted with solvents (2 liters each).
-Solvents used were ethanol, water, ethyl acetate chloroform methanol then the beaker are keep in sonicator for sonication extraction for time 60 minutes respectively.
-After the sonication filter the extract then collect in different Petri plates and keep the petriplates for evaporation at room temperature.
-Then collect all the extract keep in refrigerator.
+Solvents used were ethanol, water, ethyl acetate chloroform-methanol then the beaker are kept in a sonicator for sonication extraction for time 60 minutes respectively.
+After the sonication filter, the extract then collects in different Petri plates and keep the Petri plates for evaporation at room temperature.
+Then collect all the extract keep in the refrigerator.

 RESULT AND DISCUSSION: The result of Anthelmintic activity is shown in Table 1.
-In the present study ethanol, aqueous, methanol, ethyl acetate chloroform the extracts showed remarkable Anthelmintic activity against intestinal parasitism.
-The all extract shows paralysis as well as death of worms in less time than ethanol, methanol, and aqueous extract especially at higher concentration of 100mg/ml.
+In the present study ethanol, aqueous, methanol, ethyl acetate-chloroform the extracts showed remarkable Anthelmintic activity against intestinal parasitism.

 TABLE 1: RESULTS OF ANTHELMINTIC ACTIVITY OF RICINUS COMMUNIS LINN.
 EXTRACTS